 And who gave thee this jolly red nose?

-And in lines 51-52, Merrythought follows this up with
+Four lines later, Merrythought follows this up with

 Nutmegs and ginger, cinnamon and cloves;